 The International Shooting Sport Federation (ISSF) is recognised by the International Olympic Committee as the sole controlling body of International Amateur Shooting Sports at international and worldwide levels of competition.
 The ISSF

 controls the technical regulations in all the target shooting disciplines including pistol, rifle, running target and shotgun.Australian International Shooting Limited (AISL) is the peak body for target shooting sports in Australia and

+is affiliated to the ISSF.
 The Olympic program of the shooting consists of 15 different events over three disciplines.
 These are rifles, pistols and shotguns.
 Other events not on the Olympic program are running target events and additional

 rifle and shotgun events.

 Outdoor ranges are constructed so that the sun is behind the shooter as much as possible during the day.
 There must be no shadows on the targets.Ranges have a line of targets and firing line.
 The firing line is parallel to the line of targets.Recommended features to be included in the design and construction of the range:

 Rectangular wind flags, which indicate air movements on the range, are placed at distances from the firing lines.
 The colour of the wind flags contrast with the background.
 Dual colour or striped wind flags are recommended.